 Begin a walking tour of the city by visiting the colossal basilica in the central Eixample—one of Barcelona’s best neighborhoods—before ticking off other Gaudí attractions.

 One of the most beautiful churches in the world, La Sagrada Familia draws you in with every visit to Barcelona, with travelers eager to see what new details and structures have been added since their last visit.

-If this is your first time visiting, prepare for your jaw to drop to the floor as you gaze at the intricate elements of art nouveau, Catalan modernist, and late gothic architecture of the unfinished basilica.
+If this is your first time in Spain, prepare for your jaw to drop to the floor as you gaze at the intricate elements of art nouveau, Catalan modernist, and late gothic architecture of the unfinished basilica.

-Once you’ve spent time marveling at La Sagrada Familia, walk southwest on Calle Provenza to reach Passeig de Gracia, one of the most upscale shopping streets in Barcelona.
+Once you’ve spent time marveling at La Sagrada Familia, walk southwest on Calle Provenza to reach Passeig de Gracia, one of the most upscale places to shop in Barcelona.

 You’ll find the 1912-built Casa Milà, the last private residence designed by Gaudí.
 Close by, also on Passeig de Gracia, is the whimsical Casa Batlló, another Gaudi masterpiece that is now a Spanish museum.